lijingda13/AllocationServer/allocation-server/README.md

 cd allocated-server
 # Check if Java is installed, Install if not
 java -version
+# Check if Maven is installed, Install if not
 mvn -version
 # Install the dependencies
 mvn clean install